Kid A: Accolades

 In 2020, Rolling Stone ranked Kid A number 20 on its updated "500 Greatest Albums of All Time" list, describing it as "a new, uniquely fearless kind of rock record for a new, increasingly fearful century ...
 [It] remains one of the more stunning sonic makeovers in music history."
 In previous versions of the list, Kid A ranked at number 67 (2012) and number 428 (2003).
 In 2005, Stylus and Pitchfork named Kid A the best album of the previous five years, with Pitchfork calling it "the perfect record for its time: ominous, surreal, and impossibly millennial".

 In 2006, Time named Kid A one of the 100 best albums, calling it "the opposite of easy listening, and the weirdest album to ever sell a million copies, but ... also a testament to just how complicated pop music can be".
 At the end of the decade, Rolling Stone, Pitchfork and the Times ranked Kid A the greatest album of the 2000s.
 The Guardian ranked it second best, calling it "a jittery premonition of the troubled, disconnected, overloaded decade to come.
 The sound of today, in other words, a decade early."
 In 2021, Pitchfork readers voted Kid A the greatest album of the previous 25 years.
+In 2025, Rolling Stone named it the second-greatest album of the century so far, writing that it "foresaw a darker 21st century, one marked by fear, loneliness, dislocation, and technological advancements that only divide us further ...
+And 25 years later, there's near-universal sentiment that Kid A is not only a towering achievement by the greatest band of its time, but also a warning call that went completely unheeded."

 In 2011, Rolling Stone named "Everything in Its Right Place" the 24th-best song of the 2000s, describing it as "oddness at its most hummable".
-"Idioteque" was named one of the best songs of the decade by Pitchfork and Rolling Stone, and Rolling Stone ranked it #33 on its 2018 list of the "greatest songs of the century so far".
+"Idioteque" was named one of the best songs of the decade by Pitchfork and Rolling Stone, and Rolling Stone ranked it number 33 on its 2018 list of the "greatest songs of the century so far".